-The challenges you face are real, and unique.
+The challenges you face as a purpose-driven person are real, and unique.

 You're not crazy.

 I know, it feels hard.
 And it likely feels that way because you are afraid you're embarking on this journey all by yourself.
 Let me assure you, you're not alone!
 And there is a light at the end of this tunnel that holds the sign saying "Self-Acceptance Is Yours".
 Believe it or not, I spent 10 long years struggling on the path of self-love before I finally started truly accepting that I could ask for help.
 And as soon as I did, which was a huge internal breakthrough, a presence within me I call the Artistic Mystic -- my mystical AND creative inner guidance system -- began working its magic on me, as well as those I touched.